DASPRiD/gnome-shell-extension-area-screenshot/README.md

 Configuration
 -------------

-By default, this extension does nothing; you have to assign a keyboard shortcut to it.
-To do this, you can run the following command:
+By default, this extension creates a keybinding on &lt;Super&gt; + Print; you can change this binding by running the following command:

 key='/apps/metacity/global_keybindings/run_command_10'<br>
-gconftool-2 -s --type string "$key" '&lt;Super&gt;Print'
+gconftool-2 -s --type string "$key" 'your-keybinding'

 Usage
 -----